 Tonight’s sky chart (top of post) shows the constellations of the Zodiac that are up after nightfall on these October evenings.
 In a separate chart to the right, we show the positions of the zodiacal constellations Aquarius and Pisces relative to the Great Square of Pegasus.
 We got this question:

 Yes … we can recommend a few things.

 Third, as the years go by, pay special attention to the planet Jupiter, the fourth-brightest heavenly body to light up the sky.
-This dazzling world will follow the moon over the eastern horizon an hour or two after midnight at mid-northern latitudes.
+This dazzling world will come up over the eastern horizon an hour or two after midnight at mid-northern latitudes.
 It is often called the year star because this planet stays in the same constellation of the Zodiac for approximately one year.
-At present, Jupiter is lost in the sun’s glare, in front of the constellation Gemini, not far from the bright Gemini stars Castor and Pollux.
-At this time next year, Jupiter will be near the border of the constellations Cancer and Leo.
+At present, Jupiter is lost in the sun’s glare, in front of the constellation Cancer, near the border of the constellations Cancer and Leo.
 In fact, Jupiter is not all that far away from Regulus, the constellation Leo’s brightest star.
 By watching Jupiter from year to year, you can pick out the various zodiacal constellations.

 Fourth, how dark is your night sky?
 If you’re looking from the city or suburbs, you might not be able to pick out these patterns in the sky.
 After all, these patterns were identified by people who didn’t have electric lights!

 Do you have a good star chart?
 There are wonderful sky charts on the market today.
 You might try looking at the shop pages of Sky and Telescope magazine.
 For constellations, we recommend this simple constellation chart.
 Just be sure you find something that specifically refers to constellations and not just stars, if that’s what you’re after.
 Some charts are designed more for people with telescopes, but there are also good books and charts aimed at beginners.